ding0t/scbc_pecan/docs/labs/picoctf/n0s4n1ty_1.md

     - web-exploitation
 ---

-# No Sanity
+# n0s4n1ty 1

-A developer has added profile picture upload functionality to a website.
+"A developer has added profile picture upload functionality to a website.
 However, the implementation is flawed, and it presents an opportunity for you.
 Your mission, should you choose to accept it, is to navigate to the provided web page and locate the file upload area.
-Your ultimate goal is to find the hidden flag located in the /root directory.
+Your ultimate goal is to find the hidden flag located in the /root directory."

 ## Reading the challenge hints

 - no sanity; likely no input sanitisation
 - focus is the upload functionality
-- difficulty of the cahllenge is basic; so look for web exploits
+- difficulty of the challenge is basic; so don't expect this to be too complex
-- process given
+- process we are given to follow:
     1. locate file upload area
     1. Find flag in `/root`